w-frank/w-frank.github.io/content/linux-device-driver.md

-Title: How to Write a Linux Device Driver
+Title: How to Write a Linux Kernel Module
 Date: 2021-01-25 11:42
 Modified: 2021-01-25 11:42
 Category: Linux
 Tags: linux, programming, electronics
-Slug: linux-device-drivers
+Slug: linux-kernel-moduled-1
 Authors: Will Frank
 Summary: The Hello World of Linux Device Driver Programming

 ## Introduction
 What exactly is a Linux kernel module?
-Modules are peices of code that can be dynamically loaded and unloaded into the kernel on demand.
+Modules are pieces of code that can be dynamically loaded and unloaded into the kernel on demand.
 They extend the functionality of the kernel without the need to reboot the system.
 For example, one type of module is the device driver, which allow kernel access to hardware